Götz von Berlichingen

 He was active in numerous military campaigns during a period of 47 years from 1498 to 1544, including the German Peasants' War, besides numerous feuds; in his autobiography he estimates that he fought 15 feuds in his own name, besides many cases where he lent assistance to his friends, including feuds against the cities of Cologne, Ulm, Augsburg and the Swabian League, as well as the bishop of Bamberg.

-His name became famous as a euphemism for a vulgar expression (Er kann mich am Arsch lecken – "He can lick my ass" though in the play it is written as "He can kiss my ass") attributed to him by writer and poet Johann Wolfgang von Goethe (1749–1832), who wrote a play based on his life.
+His name became famous as a euphemism for the vulgar expression (also known as the Swabian Salute): "Er kann mich am Arsch lecken" (lit: He can lick my ass).
+This saying was attributed to him by writer and poet Johann Wolfgang von Goethe (1749–1832), who wrote a play based on his life.

 Life

 In 1497, Berlichingen entered the service of Frederick I, Margrave of Brandenburg-Ansbach.
 In 1498, he fought in the armies of Holy Roman Emperor Maximilian I, seeing action in Burgundy, Lorraine, and the Brabant, and in the Swabian War the following year.
 By 1500, Berlichingen had left the service of Frederick of Brandenburg, and formed a company of mercenaries, selling his services to various dukes, margraves, and barons.

 In 1504, during the War of the Succession of Landshut, Berlichingen and his mercenary army fought for Albert IV, Duke of Bavaria.
 During the siege of the city of Landshut, he lost his right arm at the wrist when cannon fire forced his sword against him.
 In the following years, he had two mechanical prosthetic iron replacements made.
 The first iron hand was a more simple device, claimed to have been made by a local blacksmith and a saddle maker.
 The second, more famous prosthetic hand was capable of holding objects from a shield or reins to a quill.
 Both are on display today at the Burg Jagsthausen.
 In spite of this injury, Berlichingen continued his military activities.
 In the subsequent years he was involved in numerous feuds, both of his own and in support of friends and employers.

 In 1512, near the town of Forchheim, due to a long running and bitter feud with Nuremberg he raided a group of Nuremberg merchants returning from the great fair at Leipzig.
 On hearing this, Emperor Maximilian placed Berlichingen under an Imperial ban.
 He was only released from this in 1514, when he paid the large sum of 14,000 gulden.
-In 1516, in a feud with the Principality of Mainz and its Prince-Archbishop, Berlichingen and his company mounted a raid into Hesse, capturing Philip IV, Count of Waldeck, in the process.
-A ransom of 8,400 gulden was paid for the safe return of the count.
+In 1516, in a feud with the Principality of Mainz and its Prince-Archbishop, Berlichingen and his company mounted a raid into Hesse, capturing Philip II, Count of Waldeck, in the process.
+A ransom of 8,400 gulden was paid for the safe return of the Count.
 For this action, he was again placed under an Imperial ban in 1518.